 Ratu Boko Entrance Fee: US$25

 Ratu Boko + Prambanan Combo ticket: $40 for adults and $25 for kids (3-10 years old).
-The ticket is inclusive of free bus shuttle service between Ratu Boko and Prambanan.
+The ticket includes a free bus shuttle service between Ratu Boko and Prambanan.

 Experience Sunset Dinner at Abhayagiri Restaurant

 After our Ratu Boko sunset experience, we proceeded to the nearby Abhayagiri Restaurant for dinner.
 Abhayagiri is a restaurant located in Sumberwatu Village, Prambanan.
-With a startling view of Mount Merapi, Prambanan, and Sojiwan Temple, this restaurant is one of Yogyakarta’s most romantic dining spots.
+With an incredible view of Mount Merapi, Prambanan, and Sojiwan Temple, this restaurant is one of Yogyakarta’s most romantic dining spots.